upperlinecode/mario-javascript/README.md

 Mario is plumber with a family of games in which he jumps around from platform to platform killing monsters and collecting coins.
 If you haven't actually played a Mario game, you've probably played other platformers which are similar.

-While any real Mario game is far too complex for you to recreate right now, you can learn a lot from trying to implement some of the essential elements in p5.
+While we don't have enough time to recreate a full-fledged platformer right now, you can learn a lot from trying to implement some of the essential elements in p5.
 This activity is fairly self-guided, so start off with you partner deciding what elements of the game you'd like to try to recreate.

 If you just made a list, it's definitely too long.
 You'll be able to spend quite some time just getting movement (and especially jumping) to work.